radareorg/radare2-book/search_bytes/searching_aes_keys.md

 0 AES keys found
 ```

-If you are simply looking for plaintext AES keys in your binary, radare2 will point to them as symbols so `/Ca` will not find the AES key, but `is~AES` should conveniently point to it instead:
+If you are simply looking for plaintext AES keys in your binary, `/Ca` will not find them, but you might want to search with `is~AES` instead if the programmer left those hints for you:

 ```
 [0x00000000]> /Ca